deepdevjose/VEXU-ITICs/README.md

 # VEX-TIC-s
 Repository for VEX-Robotics programming

 - You can use them, but you aldo need copy 'nd paste the codes, because isnt in the correct extencion, b4 i was updating the src codes.
+At the same time the compilated codes are with the extencion `.v5pyton`